taw00/element-rpm/README.md

 Once you have followed the repository and installation instructions above, you should be notified of any future updates enabling you to update the software automatically.
 And you can always force a check with...

 Note that with updates you may have to do a `killall element-desktop`).
-Quiting the application doesn't really "quit it" nor does the flush cache reload function in the UI.
+Quitting the application doesn't really "quit it" nor does the flush cache reload function in the UI.

 ```bash
 # Fedora . . .